KennyLowe/architecture-center/docs/microservices/domain-analysis.md

 **Domain and application services**.
 In DDD terminology, a service is an object that implements some logic without holding any state.
 Evans distinguishes between *domain services*, which encapsulate domain logic, and *application services*, which provide technical functionality, such as user authentication or sending an SMS message.
 Domain services are often used to model behavior that spans multiple entities.

 > [!NOTE]
-> The term *service* is overloaded in computer science.
+> The term *service* is overloaded in software development.
 The definition here is not directly related to microservices.

 **Domain events**.
 Domain events can be used to notify other parts of the system when something happens.
 As the name suggests, domain events should model things that are meaningful in terms of the domain, not the implementation details.
 For example, "Record inserted in table" is not a domain event.
 "Delivery cancelled" is a domain event.
 Domain events are especially relevant in a microservices architecture, where services are distributed and do not share data stores.
 The chapter [Interservice communication](./interservice-communication.md) looks at asynchronous messaging in microservices.